xsj3n/bsecret/README.md

 - TYPE=SOPS
 - TYPE=GPG

 If SOPS is specified, no secret file patterns need to be defined as the patterns will be read from the `.sops.yaml` file.
+Decryption output types will be based on second to last string seperated by periods, such as `file.secrets.json.gpg` -> `json` output type.

 If GPG is specified, each line after the first will be treated as a secret file regex pattern.